mantishub/Moderate/README.md

 **Exception**: This bypass applies regardless of the user's access level.
 Even users below the bypass threshold can add notes to their own issues without moderation.

-### 3. System-Level Bypass (Internal)

-**Rule**: When the moderation system is approving an item (recreating an issue or note from the queue), moderation is automatically bypassed.

-**Technical Detail**: Controlled by the internal `$g_moderate_bypass` global flag to prevent infinite moderation loops during the approval process.

-**Not User-Configurable**: This is an internal safeguard and cannot be disabled.

 ## Moderation Decision Logic

 Here's how the system determines whether an issue or note requires moderation: